Patelyash23/-cyart-red-teaming/Week3/README.md

 # CYART Red Teaming - Week 3

 ## Project Overview
-This repository contains artifacts, scripts, logs, and documentation related to Week 3 of the CYART Red Teaming practical course.
+This repository contains artefacts, scripts, logs, and documentation related to Week 3 of the CYART Red Teaming Practical Course.
 The focus was on reconnaissance, service enumeration, and controlled phishing simulation in a contained Kali Linux lab environment.

 ## Objectives
 - Perform passive and active reconnaissance (OSINT) against a demo target.